Parmryd/Find-and-measure-plasma-membrane/README.md

 16) The complete ROI manager is automatically saved.

-17) If the original images were cropped, a CropROI overlay will be added to original images, showing which cell or image area have already been analyzed.\
+17) If the original images were cropped, a CropROI overlay will be added to original images, showing which cell or image area have already been analyzed.

-Measure_plasma_membrane.ijm - an ImageJ macro that makes a distance map and make measurement from consecutive ROIs
+**Measure_plasma_membrane.ijm**

 The macro was first used in https://doi.org/10.1016/j.bbamem.2022.184094